Tyrrrz/CliWrap/Readme.md

 #### Buffered execution

-This execution model lets you run a process while buffering its standard output and error streams in-memory.
+This execution model lets you run a process while buffering its standard output and error streams in-memory as text.
 The buffered data can then be accessed after the command finishes executing.

 In order to execute a command with buffering, call the `ExecuteBufferedAsync()` extension method: